busterwood/ucg/README.md

 * _attributes_ for properties with at most one value
 * _elements_ for lists of things

+The following attributes are automatically added to the root element of the model:
+* `model-path` the file name/path of the model file supplied to `ucg` on the command line
+* `script-path` the file name/path of the script file supplied to `ucg` on the command line
+* `datetime-utc` the date and time of that `ucg` was run

 ## Templates

 When a script is in _template_ mode then input scripts are written to the output.
 All expressions in the for `$(...)` expanded (see below) before the line is output.